Donald Trump 'Owned' By Russia 'For Many Years,' Says ‘Art Of Deal’ Ghostwriter, Calls Trump 'America's Enemy'

-On Friday, the same day that Russia investigation Special Counsel released detailed indictments of 12 Russian military intelligence officers charged with hacking Democratic party email servers during the 2016 presidential campaign, the man who actually wrote the bestselling book credited to Donald Trump, The Art of the Deal, said that Trump may have been an “asset” of the Russian government for “many years.”
+On Friday, the Russia investigation Special Counsel released detailed indictments of 12 Russian military intelligence officers charged with hacking Democratic party email servers during the 2016 presidential campaign.
+On the same day, the man who actually wrote the bestselling book credited to Donald Trump, The Art of the Deal, said that Trump may have been an “asset” of the Russian government for “many years.”

-In fact, said Tony Schwartz — ghostwriter of Trump’s 1987 bestseller — on his Twitter account, Trump is “America’s enemy.”
+In fact, Tony Schwartz, the ghostwriter of Trump’s 1987 bestseller, posted on his Twitter account that Trump is “America’s enemy.”

-Despite sharing in Trump’s literary success — Trump made six figures in royalties off The Art of the Deal in 2017, 30 years after it was published, The Inquisitr reported — Schwartz has become one of Trump’s most persistent critics since the real estate mogul and reality TV personality began his run for the presidency in 2015.
+Trump made six figures in royalties off The Art of the Deal in 2017, 30 years after it was published, the Inquisitr reported.
+Despite sharing in Trump’s literary success, Schwartz has become one of Trump’s most persistent critics since the real estate mogul and reality TV personality began his run for the presidency in 2015.

 “Trump’s temperament and his habits have hardened with age,” Schwartz wrote for The Guardian in January.
 “He was always cartoonish, but compared with the man for whom I wrote The Art of the Deal 30 years ago, he is significantly angrier today: more reactive, deceitful, distracted, vindictive, impulsive and, above all, self-absorbed – assuming the last is possible.”

-But Schwartz’s newest accusation — that Trump’s Russia ties go back much farther than the most recent presidential election — is based on a New York Magazine article by columnist Jonathan Chait published earlier this week — an article showing “a plausible theory of mind-boggling collusion” between Trump and Russia going back to at least 1987.
+Schwartz’s newest accusation that Trump’s Russia ties go back much farther than the most recent presidential election is based on a New York Magazine article by columnist Jonathan Chait published earlier this week.
+The article showed “a plausible theory of mind-boggling collusion” between Trump and Russia going back to at least 1987.

-Chait’s article details Trump’s first visit to Moscow, which took place in that year, while Russia was still part of the Soviet Union, after Soviet Ambassador Yuri Dubinin had met Trump the year before, buttered him up over his real estate exploits, and invited Trump to visit the Soviet capital.
+Chait’s article details Trump’s first visit to Moscow, which took place in that year, while Russia was still part of the Soviet Union.
+Soviet Ambassador Yuri Dubinin had met Trump the year before, buttered him up over his real estate exploits, and invited Trump to visit the Soviet capital.

 “Trump returned from Moscow fired up with political ambition.
 He began the first of a long series of presidential flirtations, which included a flashy trip to New Hampshire,” Chait recounted.